AdS to dS phase transition mediated by thermalon in Einstein-Gauss-Bonnet gravity from Renyi statistics: Introduction

-More importantly, the coincident existence of different AdS/dS vacua is a attractive feature in several gravitational theories.
-For examples, the scalar fields \cite{Linde:1974at,Veltman:1974au} or $p$-form gauge fields \cite{Aurilia:1980xj,Duff:1980qv} coupled to the curvature theories might provide a positive and non-zero vacuum expectation values of the corresponding fields then contribute to the cosmological constant.
-In addition, there are other many mechanisms that would produce phase transitions between distinct vacua, for instance, a quantum tunneling process via an instanton \cite{Brown:1987dd,Brown:1988kg}, the thermally activated phase transition \cite{Linde:1977mm,Linde:1980tt,Linde:1981zj}.
-Moreover, a study of phase transition in the AdS and dS black hole thermodynamics has been in several aspects and various models of the higher-order gravity \cite{Nojiri:2002qn,Nojiri:2001aj,Nojiri:2017kex,Wiltshire:1985us,Cai:2001dz,Cai:2003gr,Charmousis:2008kc,Chernicoff:2016jsu,Castro:2013pqa,Mishra:2019ged,Guo:2018exx,Camanho:2011rj,Cai:2013qga,EslamPanah:2017yoc,Wei:2012ui,Chakraborty:2015taq,Cvetic:2003zy,Garraffo:2008hu,Camanho:2013kfa}.
+More importantly, the coincident existence of different AdS/dS vacua is an attractive feature in several gravitational theories.
+For example, the scalar fields \cite{Linde:1974at,Veltman:1974au} or $p$-form gauge fields \cite{Aurilia:1980xj,Duff:1980qv} coupled to the curvature theories might provide positive and non-zero vacuum expectation values of the corresponding fields then contribute to the cosmological constant.
+In addition, there are many other mechanisms that would produce phase transitions between distinct vacua, for instance, a quantum tunneling process via an instanton \cite{Brown:1987dd,Brown:1988kg}, the thermally activated phase transition \cite{Linde:1977mm,Linde:1980tt,Linde:1981zj}.
+Moreover, a study of phase transition in the AdS and dS black hole thermodynamics has been investigated in several aspects and various models of the higher-order gravity \cite{Nojiri:2017kex,Charmousis:2008kc,EslamPanah:2017yoc,Wei:2012ui,Chakraborty:2015taq,Cvetic:2003zy,Garraffo:2008hu}.